 Bryan Walsh, COVID-19 the history of the pandemics

-With Covid-19 in the center of attention for nearly two years, other viral outbreaks should not be left forgotten.
-There is a plethora of viruses lurking and awaiting their turn.
+With Covid-19 in the centre of attention for nearly two years, other infectious diseases should not be left forgotten.
 Some of them already had a couple of outbreaks in these Covid years.
 Viruses like Ebola, SARS, Marburg, Monkeypox and Zika listed below are just a small portion of possible epidemic-prone viruses that could lead to the next pandemic.
 Being aware and prepared for the next pandemic should be our main focus for the future.

-Ebola is a deadly disease caused by viral infection.
+Ebola is a deadly infectious disease caused by viral infection.
 It was first discovered in 1976 near the Ebola River from where it got the name.
-Every now and then, an outbreak appears sporadically mostly in African countries.
+Every now and then, an Ebola outbreak appears sporadically, mostly in African countries.

 Although the risk of an outbreak in Europe or the United States is very low, healthcare professionals from Centers for Disease Control and Prevention (CDC) have taken many precautions to prevent this from happening.
 Immediate identification and quick response time are the best predictors for stopping the spread.

 In February 2021, amid the coronavirus pandemic, a new outbreak of Ebola occurred.
 The republic of Guinea has yet again experienced an outbreak after the 2014-2016 Ebola epidemic in West Africa – a rough period that took more than 11,300 lives with mortality reaching up to 50%.

 Technical committees and Ebola mitigation mechanisms deployed during the 2014–2016 Ebola epidemic gathered a lot of experience with the fight against Covid-19 pandemic and successfully put the last Ebola outbreak in 2021 under control.